cablelabs/snaps-kubernetes/ci/aws/README.md

 - deployment_yaml_tmplt - Override of the config template (do not recommend to use unless you know exactly what you are doing)

 ### Cleanup
-Should the script either fail or configued not to cleanup.
-Destruction of the EC2 environment can be performed with the following command from this directory
+Should the script either fail or configued not to cleanup, destruction of the EC2 environment can be performed with the following command from this directory:
 ````
-terraform destroy -var-file={snaps-config dir}/aws/snaps-ci.tfvars \
+terraform apply -auto-approve \
+-var-file='{snaps-config dir}/aws/snaps-ci.tfvars' \
--auto-approve -var 'build_id={some unique value}'
+-var build_id={some unique readable value}
 ````